Minister Ismaila Ceesay And NPP's Sulayman Camara And Barrow's 'death Wish' Remarks – The Standard Newspaper | Gambia

-When genuine and honest leaders misspoke, their advisors make them recognize their error and then withdraw them.
-Is President Adama Barrow honest and courageous enough to realize his mistake and take responsibility to correct himself?
+When genuine and honest leaders misspoke, their advisors make them recognise their error and then withdraw them.
+Is Pres.
+Adama Barrow honest and courageous enough to realise his mistake and take responsibility to correct himself?
 Time will tell.

 But Barrow did not wish Ismaila to die and bury him.
 Yet everyone stood with Ismaila.
 But today, Barrow has not only wished Ousainu Darboe to die, but he has also taken an oath for that objective for which he has signed a contract.
 In fact, the death of Ousainu alone will not satisfy Barrow until he goes to the cemetery to bury Ousainu Darboe for good!
 How dare Sulayman and Ismaila brush aside these ungodly, evil and unlawful comments as mere political talk?